eduardo-sm/tizen-help/README.md

 - package:     Create a WGT file.
 It will use the default certificate configured in Tizen Studio - Certificate Manager.

 - install:     Install a WGT file (Path to file as argument).
 Requires to be connected to a device.
+Optional argument device_ip.

 - uninstall:   Uninstall a WGT file (Path ro file or appId as argument).
 Old devices may not support this command.
+Optional argument device_ip.

 - debug:       Launch an application in debug mode.
 Opens the browser if CHROMIUM environment varibale is set.
+Optional argument device_ip.

 ## Help output